Modern-Day Slavery

 Although modern-day slavery looks different in North America than it does in Africa or Asia, the industry is nevertheless alive and thriving in all its forms.

-Modern-day slaves are often hard to identify.
-Anyone from a dishwasher in a restaurant, to a domestic or agricultural worker, to an adolescent runaway could be one of the millions of individuals trapped in slavery.
-This is part of why the industry continues to exist so pervasively and so profitably.
+Modern-day slaves are often hard to identify – anyone from a dishwasher in a restaurant, to a domestic or agricultural worker, to an adolescent runaway could be one of the millions of individuals trapped in slavery.
+This is part of why the industry continues to exist so pervasively, and so profitably.

 We have built strong partnerships with The Body Shop and LexisNexis to raise awareness and funds for the fight against modern-day slavery.
-We also award grants to victim service providers to help them carry out the vital work of rescue, rehabilitation, and reintegration.
+We also award grants to victim service providers, to help them carry out the vital work of rescue, rehabilitation, and reintegration.

-Public awareness and education are vital if programs like these are to expand in the U.S. Awareness campaigns and training for law enforcement can help spread the knowledge that human trafficking does happen in the U.S., and that victims need access to tailored and comprehensive social services to recover from the horrors that they have experienced.
+Public awareness and education are vital if programs like these are to expand in the US.
+Awareness campaigns and training for law enforcement can help spread the knowledge that human trafficking does happen in the US, and that victims need access to tailored and comprehensive social services to recover from the horrors that they have experienced.

 Without coordinated efforts, traffickers will continue to fly under the radar, seizing victims from the streets, from schools, and from their families.